frederikgeth/PowerModelsPrivacyPreserving.jl/README.md

 ### Package development in Julia
 See https://www.youtube.com/watch?v=QVmU29rCjaA for an introduction to package development in Julia.

+## Use enviroments
+In package mode, in the root of PowerModelsPrivacyPreserving, write `activate ./` to create an environment for the project.
+Run `activate` to go back to the root.

 ## Core Problem Specifications

 - Optimal Power Flow (opf) with maximum load delivery